OfficeDev/generator-office/readme.md

 - Project
 - Word

-Choose to create the Office projects using plain HTML, CSS & JavaScript (*mirroring the same projects that Visual Studio creates*) or create Angular-based projects.
+Choose to create Office Add-in projects using plain HTML, CSS & JavaScript (*mirroring the same projects that Visual Studio creates*) or create Angular-based projects.

 If you are interested in contributing, read the [Contributing Guidelines](CONTRIBUTING.md).